Welcome to the Breese Police Department

-I would like to take a moment to welcome you to the City of Breese Police Department.
-All officers are dedicated to a high standard of law enforcement professionalism, and I can ensure that their actions will be impartial and just while in the service of our community.
-Our agency is small, but progressive and community oriented department that is committed to developing a strong partnership with our community’s citizens, businesses and organizations.
+Welcome to the City of Breese Police Department.
+All officers are dedicated to a high standard of law enforcement professionalism, and we can ensure that their actions will be impartial and just while in the service of our community.
+Our agency is small, but progressive and community-oriented department that is committed to developing a strong partnership with our community’s citizens, businesses and organizations.
 Crime prevention, education, and citizen involvement all play key roles to ensure this type of environment.
 Our job is to maintain safe streets, protect, and provide professional service to those we come in contact with, thus enhancing the quality of life, which make Breese a great place to live.

 Establish family rules that make the use of drugs and alcohol non-negotiable.
 Educate yourself about drugs and alcohol so you can talk informatively with your children and answer their questions.
 Since peer pressure is a major factor in teenage drug and alcohol use, know your children’s friends.
 Talk with other parents.
 Try to establish uniform rules that make access to drugs and alcohol harder for your children and their friends, such as curfew, the amount of spending money they receive and their use of the car.
 If problems arise, try to seek advice and counsel from someone both you and your child can respect and relate to.

 Funding for the DARE program is provided by the annual golf scramble, whereby all Clinton County schools receive funds for their DARE program.
 This is an important part of a team effort to help our children to say “NO” to drugs and alcohol.